janberges/elphmod/examples/quadrupole/README.md

 Second, we optimize Q for constant L. A simultaneous optimization would also be possible, but it is only important that L is in the correct range.

+For the bare phonons, you need a modified version of Quantum ESPRESSO.
+You can use the provided [patch](../../patches) to apply the required changes.

 Note that the results obtained in this example are not converged.
 The parameters have been chosen such that the calculations can be done on a personal computer.